RouleThomas/Akizu_Lab/001_EZH1_project/003__CutRun/labtone.md

 sbatch --dependency=afterany:47848 scripts/matrix_gene_1kb_histone_profile.sh # 47849 ok
 ```

---> Keepin the zero with removing `--skipZeros` do not change a lot
+--> Keepin the zero with removing `--skipZeros` do not change a shit.

 --> Removing the `--perGroup` in profile is making facet_wrap per sample!